r-lib/pak/README.md

     files over and over again.

-  - Lazy installation. pak only installs the packages that are really needed to be installed.
+  - Lazy installation. pak only installs the packages that are really necessary for the installation.
 If the requested package and its dependencies are already installed, pak does nothing.

 ### Safe